nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 Oh, it's Oh.
 To tune of pets.
 That would kill him.
 You're no longer flanked.
 No way.

 Hey.
 Arson?
 Alright.
-Elwar, you're up.
+Alwor, you're up.
 Alright.

 I'm just checking one thing.
 Don't do anything icy.
 Doesn't work.
 I don't know how this would work.
 I don't think that will work.

 Nope.
 It will not because it has the linguistic tag, and I'm assuming these things cannot understand me.
 I know.
 That seems unlikely.
 Well, we've got a couple people to go.

-Carson is hurt, though.
+Karsten is hurt, though.
 I mean, not really.
 It's just a more like a lesson.
 Yeah.
 Yeah.

 We're not, like, badly hurt, but you're hurt.
 Is this worth a spell slot too?
 Let me check one last thing.
 Sorry.
 Sorry.